ggabbiani/OFL/orthodocs/foundation/polymorphic-engine.md

 A typical use of this high-level management module is the following:

-    // this engine is called once for every verb passed to module fl_polymorph module engine() let(
+    // this engine is called once for every verb passed to module fl_vmanage module engine() let(
       ...
     ) if ($this_verb==FL_ADD)